MBT-70: Armament

 The MBT-70's main armament was a stabilized XM150 152 mm gun/launcher, a longer-barreled and improved variant of the XM-81 gun/launcher used in the light M551 Sheridan and the M60A2 "Starship".
-This gun/launcher could fire conventional 152 mm rounds like High Explosive, anti-personnel, M409A1 High Explosive Anti-Tank (HEAT) and the XM578E1 Armor Piercing Fin-Stabilized Discarding Sabot (APFSDS) rounds, but also the MGM-51 Shillelagh missile, a 152 mm guided missile, which had a combat range of some 3000 m.
+This gun/launcher could fire conventional 152 mm rounds like High Explosive, anti-personnel, M409A1 High Explosive Anti-Tank (HEAT) and the XM578E1 Armor-piercing fin-stabilized discarding sabot (APFSDS) rounds, Beehive anti-personnel rounds, but also the MGM-51 Shillelagh missile, a 152 mm guided missile, which had a combat range of some 3000 m.

 In the 1960s the effective combat range of the 105 mm L7 tank gun was considered to be about 1800 m.
 The XM578 APFSDS round was made of a newly developed tungsten alloy, which was 97.5 percent tungsten.
 This new alloy had a density of 18.5 g·cm³, which was a big improvement compared to the older tungsten-carbide APDS and APFSDS rounds.
 Another new feature of the ammunition was that the tank rounds were "caseless"; i.e., they had combustible cases.
-The MBT-70 was also able to fire the XM410E1 smoke round.

-The MBT-70 was equipped with a laser rangefinder and an auto-loader, located in the turret rear, two 'cutting edge' devices for this time.
-The auto-loader was capable of loading both missiles and normal tank rounds.
+The MBT-70 was equipped with a laser rangefinder and a 26-round auto-loader in the turret bustle.
+Although the auto-loader was supposed to be capable of loading both missiles and combustible-case tank rounds, the German Rheinmetall autoloader was prone to deforming the ammunition's fragile combustible cases.
+The Americans substituted the German autoloader with a General Motors design, which increased the ammunition capacity to 48 rounds.
 Italy had also contributed to the XM-150 as the automatic loading system was built by OTO Melara (now Leonardo).
-The automatic loading system had a vertical rotating magazine equipped with 16 containers, for 5 types of ammunition, which allowed a firing speed of 12 rounds per minute.
+This proposed automatic loading system had a vertical rotating magazine equipped with 16 containers, for 5 types of ammunition, which allowed a firing speed of 12 rounds per minute.